bypassiwastaken/buypass/README.md

-# buypass
+# The Buypass
+## By Bypassi

-Opening unblocked sites with the PaymentRequest API
+Opening blocked sites with the PaymentRequest API